All The Details, Other TOS Props, FAQs, and Board Postings

 FREQUENTLY ASKED QUESTIONS

 A) It will not be the policy of HeroComm to critique, good or bad, any replica (except those we consider forgeries).
 All replicas for sale will tend to have their own set of merits and detractions.
-As children, we might have been happy to role play with a communicator made of stacked cardboard colored by magic marker and crayons.
+As children, we might have been happy to role play with a communicator made of cardboard colored by crayons.
 Today as adults, some of us will only settle for an authentic screen-used original.
 Most of us are somewhere in between.
 On these pages, you may now have enough information to decide for yourself what will fully satisfy your Communicator Jones; a ready-made replica, a pre-fabricated unassembled kit, or diving into your own creative juices to make your own (with HeroComm as your guide).
-To quote Klaatu from the first 'Earth Stood Still' movie, "The decision rests with you."
+To quote Klaatu before he flies away, "The decision rests with you."

 A) No. The last true original up for public sale was Delta, in late 2001 from Profiles in History.
 It was purchased by Paul Allen.
 We will post updates should any originals come up for sale.